xuxinkun/kubesql/README.md

 ```

-For example, to query the CPU resources of each pod (requests and limits).
+Query the CPU resources of each pod (requests and limits).

 ```